bryanthuan/bryanthuan/README.md

 ### Entrepreneur, Software Engineer, & IT Professional

 I'm a Software Engineer at [OmniStack](https://www.omniStack.co) and co-founder at [Serepok](https://serepok.com).
 I'm an open source fanatic and love getting involved in the community.
-I'm a lover of Bash, Python, Database, Node, PHP, Javascript, Docker, and building cool stuff.
+I'm a lover of Bash, Python, Database Science, Node, PHP, Javascript, Docker, and building cool stuff.

 Project listing :